ImageMagick/Usage-Markdown/filter/index.md

 For example, when rotating image or minor distortions, the image's scaling or size does not change, and as such an interpolation can produce a reasonable result, though not a very accurate one.
 For more information see IM's [Interpolation Setting](../misc/#interpolate).

-It is not however suitable for general image resizing.
+It is not, however, suitable for general image resizing.

 #### Point {#point}

 Using a "`-filter`" setting of '`Point`' basically means to use an unscaled interpolation filter.
 For the [Resize Operator](../resize/#resize), it will just select the closest pixel to the new pixels position, and that is all.

-This means that the [Resize Operator](../resize/#resize) will simply use the color of an actual pixel in the source image will be used.
+This means that the [Resize Operator](../resize/#resize) will simply use the color of an actual pixel in the source image.
 No attempt will be made to merge colors or generate a better color for the resulting image.
-As a result using "`-filter point -resize ...`" will produce the same result as "`-sample`" (see [Sampling Operator](../resize/#sample)), though the latter is faster as it code is specifically designed to resizing images by point sampling, with controls to tune the exact sampling point.
+As a result, using "`-filter point -resize ...`" will produce the same result as "`-sample`" (see [Sampling Operator](../resize/#sample)), though the latter is faster as its code is specifically designed for resizing images by point sampling, with controls to tune the exact sampling point.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > For the [Distort Operator](../distorts/#distort) selecting "`-filter Point`", will force the use of [Interpolated Point Sampling](../misc/#interpolate) instead of a [Cylindrical Filter](#cylindrical).
 > See [Image Filters in the Distort Operator](../distorts/#distort_filter) for more detail.
 >